Stunt Driving in Ontario: Charges & Penalties

 Get your documents in order with an experienced lawyer, then appear in court to fight your case.

-Some tips for combatting your charge include:
+Some tips for combating your charge include:

 • Refusing to plead guilty or pay the ticket